Lissanthe brevistyla

-Lissanthe brevistyla is a species of flowering plant in the family Ericaceae and is endemic to Queensland.
+Lissanthe brevistyla is a species of Australian flowering plant in the family Ericaceae and is endemic to Queensland.
 It is a spreading shrub with sharply-pointed, lance-shaped leaves and spikes of 18 to 26 tube-shaped, white or pink flowers.

 Description

 Lissanthe brevistyla is a spreading shrub that typically grows to 1.5 m high and 2.5 m wide, its branchlets covered with short, soft hairs.
 The leaves are sharply-pointed, lance-shaped, 10–25 mm long and 1.8–3 mm wide on a petiole 0.8–1.5 mm long.
 The flowers are borne in upper-most leaf axils on a spike up to 25 mm long, with 18 to 26 bisexual flowers, with a round bract and 2 bracteoles at the base of the flower.
 There are five, broadly egg-shaped sepals 0.5–1 mm long and 0.5–0.8 mm wide.
 The petals are white or pink and joined at the base to form an urn-shaped tube 1.8–2.6 mm long with 5 triangular lobes 0.7–0.9 mm long with long, curved hairs inside.
 The anthers are 0.4–0.6 mm long and the style is 0.5–0.7 mm long and much shorter than the petal tube.
 Flowering has been observed in November and is followed by spherical fruit 4–6 mm in diameter.